perladvent/perldotcom/content/article/_pub_2004_01_16_regexps.md

       "regexp",
       "regular-expressions"
    ],
+   "description" : " For some, regular expressions provide the chainsaw functionality of the much-touted Perl \"Swiss Army knife\" metaphor.
+They are powerful, fast, and very sharp, but like real chainsaws, can be dangerous when used without appropriate safety measures.
+In this article...", "draft" : null,
+   "date" : "2004-01-16T00:00:00-08:00",
    "image" : null,
-   "categories" : "Regular Expressions",
-   "date" : "2004-01-16T00:00:00-08:00",
+   "thumbnail" : "/images/_pub_2004_01_16_regexps/111-regexps.gif",
-   "authors" : [
+   "title" : "Maintaining Regular Expressions", "authors" : [
       "aaron-mackey"
    ],
-   "slug" : "/pub/2004/01/16/regexps.html",
-   "title" : "Maintaining Regular Expressions", "description" : " For some, regular expressions provide the chainsaw functionality of the much-touted Perl \"Swiss Army knife\" metaphor.
-They are powerful, fast, and very sharp, but like real chainsaws, can be dangerous when used without appropriate safety measures.
-In this article...", "thumbnail" : "/images/_pub_2004_01_16_regexps/111-regexps.gif" }
+   "categories" : "Regular Expressions"
+}

 For some, regular expressions provide the chainsaw functionality of the much-touted Perl "Swiss Army knife" metaphor.
 They are powerful, fast, and very sharp, but like real chainsaws, can be dangerous when used without appropriate safety measures.

 In this article I'll discuss the issues associated with using heavy-duty, contractor-grade regular expressions, and demonstrate a few maintenance techniques to keep these chainsaws in proper condition for safe and effective long-term use.

 ### Readability: Whitespace and Comments

 Before getting into any deep issues, I want to cover the number one rule of shop safety: use whitespace to format your regular expressions.
 Most of us already honor this wisdom in our various coding styles (though perhaps not with the zeal of Python developers).
 But more of us could make better, judicious use of whitespace in our regular expressions, via the `/x` modifier.
 Not only does it improve readability, but allows us to add meaningful, explanatory comments.
 For example, this simple regular expression:

     # matching "foobar" is critical here ...
       $_ =~ m/foobar/;